 Curated by British Land

 We Believe an interactive and playable cities light project and explores how public spaces can invite participation and create connections between people.
-The project is presented as part of Aarhus European Capital of Culture 2017 by Association Hidden Places in partnership with the Royal Danish Embassy in London, Aarhus City Hall and Karolinegaarden.
+The project curated and arranged by the Aarhus European Capital of Culture 2017 project stakeholder the Association Hidden Places in partnership with the Royal Danish Embassy in London, Aarhus City Hall and Karolinegaarden.

 Audience will illuminate Aarhus City Hall Tower and the Danish Embassy in London from a control room.
 Using the aesthetics and theatre of the control room we will create an interactive ‘playable’ room on the rooftop of Aarhus's Karolinegaarden.
 From there, participants will control individual light sections directed on to both buildings, using a series of interactive devices (turn dials, press buttons and more), thereby creating a 3D playable structure whereby the two buildings are involved in a symbolic conversation as the audiences interact.